 This article outlines the five most common mistakes and gives you the keys to finding your way out of this maze.
 You can also check out our encyclopedia on transport insurance, which includes an analysis of ad valorem offers from carriers, CMS, and logistics solutions.

 The first mistake is to believe that "insurance" means "all risks."
-According to our analysis of more than 50 carrier contracts for 2025, 83% of carrier insurance policies completely exclude jewelry valued at over €2,000, 76% drastically limit high-tech items, and 91% refuse to cover refurbished products.
+According to our analysis of more than 50 2025 carrier contracts, 83% of carrier insurance policies completely exclude jewelry valued at over €2,000, 76% drastically limit high-tech items, and 91% refuse to cover refurbished products.

 Case study: Apple reseller, lost iPhone 14 Pro Max package (€1,200).